mikhmha/SWARMMO/README.md

 A new type of free-to-play browser MMO!
 Featuring high player counts, dynamic AI enemies, fast-pased combat, and a beautiful modern 2D isometric art style!

 Battle large groups of enemies with your fellow players and work together to push-back the goblin clans who roam the world seeking to gain new territory and expand their numbers.
+Make your character stronger by completing quests to gain loot and experience.